Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Methodology

-To incorporate collaborative information within the prompt and facilitate LLM reasoning, we introduce a prompt augmentation strategy with similar user.
+To incorporate collaborative information within the prompt and facilitate LLM reasoning, we introduce a prompt augmentation strategy with similar users.
 Initially, we utilize a pre-trained conventional recommendation model to acquire embeddings for each user.
-These embeddings represent users in a latent space, which encapsulates their preferences and behaviors.
+These embeddings serve as a representation of users in a latent space, which encapsulates their preferences and behaviors.
 Specifically, for a user $u$, in conjunction with a conventional recommendation model $\mathcal{M}_c$, we use $\mathcal{M}_c$ to obtain embeddings for each user, denoted as $\{e_1, ..., e_n\}$.
-These embeddings encapsulate the preferences and behaviors of the users, serving as a compact representation of the users in a latent space.
 We then calculate the \textit{similarity} between these embeddings in the latent space.
 Various measurements, such as cosine similarity, Jaccard similarity, and Euclidean distance, could be employed in this context.
 In this paper, we calculate the cosine similarity to measure how closely two vectors align, denoted as:

 where $e_u$ and $e_v$ are the embeddings of user $u$ and $v$, respectively, and $u,v \in \mathcal{U}$.
 The $||\cdot||$ denotes the Euclidean norm and $\cdot$ denotes the dot product.
 We identify the pair of users $(u, v)$ that have the highest similarity, indicating that they are the most similar in terms of their preferences and behaviors.
 We then use the items interacted with by the most similar user to enrich the prompt for the target user.
 This strategy leverages the collaborative information gleaned from similar users to generate more relevant and accurate prompts, thereby enhancing the recommendation performance of the LLM.